terrylin8/GUI-TicTacToe-project/README.md

-- Idea for later on: adding more grid to expand the game into something like **Gobang** where you connect 5 pieeces in line to win
+- Idea for later on: adding more grid to expand the game into something like **Gobang** where you connect 5 pieces in line to win